Starlink vs. Comcast

 Check Availability

-When it comes to rural internet, satellite is often the name of the game.
-And the hottest player in that game (or, at least, the one getting the most publicity) has been Starlink.
+When it comes to rural internet, satellite is often the only option.
+Starlink has quickly risen to be the preferred choice for satellite internet in a few short years.
 This provider seemingly offers everything you need in rural internet.

-However, if you’re fortunate enough to have some cable internet options available, one of the best in the business is Comcast Xfinity.
-Comcast offers fast speeds at very reasonable prices, making it especially attractive compared to Starlink’s pricey plans.
+However, if you’re fortunate enough to have some cable internet options available, one of the best in the business is Xfinity by Comcast.
+It offers fast speeds at very reasonable prices, making it especially attractive compared to Starlink’s expensive plans.

 Starlink internet plans